-- Teaching Experience and Other Activities: Each Fellow is required to have a two-semester supervised teaching experience during his or her doctoral program, preferably during the period supported by the Fellowship.
-This requirement could be fulfilled by participation for one year in the Preparing the Professoriate (PTP) program or the Teaching and Communication Certificate (TCC) program.
+- Teaching Experience and Other Activities: Teaching Experience and Other Activities: Each Fellow is required to have a two-semester supervised teaching experience during their doctoral program, preferably during the period supported by the Fellowship.
+Please review the MBTP Requirements for options for completing this requirement.

 Fellows will have the opportunity to participate in special activities such as interdisciplinary seminars, retreats and professional meetings.

-- Renewal of GAANN Fellowship: Contingent upon the availability of funds, the Fellow’s graduate program has the option (but not the obligation) of re-nominating a Fellow for up to one additional year of GAANN fellowship support, provided that a) the Fellow is maintaining satisfactory progress in his or her doctoral program, as certified by his or her advisor and Director of Graduate Programs, b) the Fellow is maintaining a 3.5 GPA, and c) the Fellow’s research focus remains in molecular biotechnology.
+- Renewal of GAANN Fellowship: Contingent upon the availability of funds, the Fellow’s graduate program has the option (but not the obligation) of re-nominating a Fellow for up to one additional year of GAANN fellowship support, provided that a) the Fellow is maintaining satisfactory progress in their doctoral program, as certified by their advisor and Director of Graduate Programs, b) the Fellow is maintaining a 3.5 GPA, and c) the Fellow’s research focus remains in molecular biotechnology.

 - The Fellow’s advisor must be a member of the Biotechnology faculty.
 (If the advisor is not yet a member of the Biotechnology faculty, he or she should contact Dr. Robert Kelly, Director of the Biotechnology Program, as to the application procedure.)

 - A member of the GAANN Biotechnology Fellowship Committee must be included as a “normal” or an ad hoc (i.e., non-voting) member of the Fellow’s thesis advisory committee.
-In either case, the Fellow should include his or her GAANN representative in the activities of his or her committee such as meetings to discuss his or her progress, plan of work, etc. The faculty listed below are members of the Molecular Biotechnology Training Program (MBTP) Committee:
+In either case, the Fellow should include their GAANN representative in the activities of their committee such as meetings to discuss their progress, plan of work, etc. The faculty listed below are members of the Molecular Biotechnology Training Program (MBTP) Committee:

 Dr. Robert Kelly (co-chair), Dr. Jason Haugh (co-chair), Dr. Amy Grunden, Dr. Nanette Nascone-Yoder, Dr. Heike Sederoff, Dr. Barbara Sherry, Dr. Cranos Williams, Dr. Gavin Williams, and Dr. Jeff Yoder.